Major in History

 - Each student must choose a concentration within the major upon declaration of the history major.

-- For thematic concentrations, students must take at least five (5) courses within the concentration, one of which may be a 200-level course if listed as pertinent, while the other four (4) must be at or above the 300-level, including one colloquium.
+- For geographic and thematic concentrations, students must take at least five (5) courses within the concentration, one of which may be a 200-level course if listed as pertinent, while the other four (4) must be at or above the 300-level, including one colloquium (HIST 400-level course).

 - For the General Studies concentration, students must take five (5) courses, one each in the five (5) primary geographic and chronological fields.
 At least four (4) of the courses must be at or above the 300-level.